-When traveling to Malta, you typically arrive at the mainland and biggest island that is also called Malta.
-You can take a ferry to reach the harbor Mġarr in Gozo island from Ċirkewwa in Malta.
+When traveling to Malta, you typically arrive at the mainland and the biggest island that is also called Malta.
+You can take a ferry to reach the harbor Mġarr in Gozo Island from Ċirkewwa in Malta.
 The trip costs less than €5 and lasts less than an hour since the two islands are only 5-6 km away.
 These ferry trips are available until late in the evening for those who prefer night travel.

-If you are bringing a car as we did it will cost €15 included the driver.
+If you are bringing a car as we did it will cost €15 including the driver.
 But, you pay only once when you are leaving Gozo.
 It means is so affordable to go to Gozo even in a day trip with your car.

 Transportation around Gozo

 Going around Gozo by bus

 Though buses don’t travel as frequently in Gozo as they do in Malta, you can use the same tickets you bought in the mainland on this island destination.
 A single journey ticket can be bought for €2 for any location within 2 hours from your point of origin.
 An even cheaper option is to buy the 12 tickets at once for only €15 or to get the 7-day explore card that only costs €21.